This post may contain affiliate links. Read my disclosure policy.

 For the rice bowls:

 - 1 large head cauliflower, or 1 package pre-riced cauliflower or cooked rice

 - 1 Tablespoon olive oil

-- three ears of corn, cooked and cut from the cob, or about 3 cups frozen corn cooked as per package instructions
+- 3 ears corn on the cob, cooked and cut from the cob, or about 3 cups cooked corn niblets, optional

-- About 1- 2 cups crumbled queso fresco, cotija cheese, or feta cheese
+- 2 cups crumbled queso fresco, cotija cheese, or feta cheese

 - Place the pork in the slow cooker.

 - In a small bowl, stir together the remaining ingredients.
 Pour over the pork, cover, and cook on low for 4-6 hours, or until the pork is cooked through and shreds easily.

 - Remove the pork, but save the liquid in the slow cooker.
 Discard the excess fat, shred the pork and return to the slow cooker.
 Keep warm.

 - Combine the ingredients in a blender and puree until smooth.
 Season to taste with salt and pepper.
 Store in the refrigerator.